s-expressionists/Khazern/README.md

   non-NIL then iteration will go from END to START.
 Otherwise iteration will go from START to END.
 It is optional and if not specified it will default to NIL.
-* The INDEX phrase in USING names a variable to store the current iteration index.
+* The INDEX or INDICES phrases in USING names a variable or a list of variables, in the case of multidimensional arrays, to store the current iteration index.
 It is optional.

 ### Stream Iteration